team-entomophobia/Cabbage-Butterfly/README.md

 ---

 ## Conclusion
-**There is a relationship between the measurement of wings of cabbage butterflies and continents where they live in.**
+1. There is a relationship between the measurement of wings of cabbage butterflies and continents where they live in.
+2. There is insufficient evidence to find the relationship between the measurement of wings of cabbage butterflies and their gender.